Hidalgo (state): Mountains

 The Sierra Alta region is part of the Sierra Madre Oriental mountain system, and in the temperate climate zone of the state.
 Some of Hidalgo's main peaks are located here, including Cerro del Aguila, Cerro del Santo Roa, and Cerrro de Agua Fria.
 There is also Cerro la Aguja de Calnali, a volcanic cinder cone.
-Many of Hidalgo's caves are located here, such as Texcatete in Zacualtipan; Texcapa in Tepehuacan; and Tecamachal and Villacastla in Molango.
+Many of Hidalgo's caves are located here, such as Texcatete in Zacualtipan; Texcapa in Tepehuacán; and Tecamachal and Villacastla in Molango.

 The Sierra Baja is also located in the Sierra Madre Oriental system and is characterized by small plains surrounded by stony peaks.
-There are five major canyons located here, which take their names from the rivers that form them, from south to north: Amajac, Meztitlan, Amolon, Mezquititlan and Tolantongo.
+There are five major canyons located here, which take their names from the rivers that form them, from south to north: Amajac, Meztitlan, Amolon, Mezquititlán and Tolantongo.
 Although lower than the temperate Sierra Alta, the Sierra Baja still has a temperate climate due to strong, moist winds which flow from the northeast.

 The Sierra Gorda mountain range is a branch of the Sierra Madre Oriental which crosses northwest Hidalgo and ends in San Luis Potosí.
 These are mostly mountains of volcanic origin.
 The Tula and Moctezuma Rivers meet here, whose waters then cut the Moctezuma Canyon, which has walls up to 480 meters high.

-The Sierra de Tenango or Sierra Norte de Puebla mountain range begins to one side of the Valley of Tulancingo and extends down to the Huasteca region of Puebla and Veracruz states.
+The Sierra de Tenango or Sierra Norte de Puebla mountain range begins to one side of the Valley of Tulancingo and extends down to the Huasteca region of the states of Puebla and Veracruz.
 The range is also known as the Sierra de Huayacocotla, with low lying mountains of a humid, cloudy temperate climate with frequent rain in the summer.
-Two of Hidalgo's main dams, the Tejocotal and the Omitemetl are located on the rivers here, and are part of the Necaxa Hydroelectrical System.
+Two of Hidalgo's main dams, the Tejocotal and the Omitemetl, are located on the rivers here, and are part of the Necaxa Hydroelectrical System.

 La Comarca Minera is the mining district in the mountains around Pachuca and Real del Monte.
 Cerro de las Navajas is located here, a mountain made primarily of obsidian.
 The mining district and mountains extend from Pachuca north towards the municipality of Huasca, then east towards Actopan.
 From Pachuca it also extends a short ways south to Mineral de la Reforma and Comarca.
 In most of this region there is extensive mining, both of precious metals as well as lead and building stone, such as sandstone and marble.
 Over 38 million kilograms of silver and 200 tons of fine gold have been extracted since the Spanish colonial era began in the 16th century.
 That nearly equals the weight of the stone used to build the Tembleque Aqueduct.
 In additions to mines, the area is home to extensive forests of oyamel fir, pines. and oaks.
-Many of its peaks are rocky and barren such as Zumate in Omitlan, Peñas Cargadas in Real del Monte and Peña del Conejo in San Jeronimo.
+Many of its peaks are rocky and barren such as Zumate in Omitlán, Peñas Cargadas in Real del Monte and Peña del Conejo in San Jerónimo.